Traditional Turkish Food: A Guide on What to Eat and Drink in Turkey

 Travelling is a great way to awaken your taste buds, try new flavour combinations, and discover new dishes from around the world!
 I was eager to try traditional Turkish cuisine and discover the local dishes of the country.
 Turkey's gastronomic culture is particularly diverse with a mix of Mediterranean, Middle Eastern and Asian flavours, and during our three-week trip through this amazing country, we ate very well for very little money.
-So here's my guide on what to eat and drink in Turkey!
+So here's my guide to what to eat and drink in Turkey!

 Pide